-And maybe you’re the girl he’s dancing with when Louise Berriman comes huffing in to the bar at noon, her three foster kids in tow, shouting about some girl they found tied up at the edge of the woods.
-Danny Ballard, her oldest, looks as excited as any of us have seen about anything that isn’t breaking into cars or picking fights.
+And maybe you’re the girl he’s dancing with when Louise Berriman comes huffing in to the bar at noon, with her three foster kids in tow, shouting about some girl they found tied up at the edge of the woods.
+Danny Ballard, the oldest kid, looks as excited as any of us have seen about something that isn’t breaking into cars or picking fights.

 “Good Lord,” Louise says.
 “She was tied up like a damn dog, to a tree!”
 She has the good sense not to look at Dogman directly as he sways with you (or Robin Torres, or Melanie McDonald) to Patsy Cline’s “Crazy”, but that doesn’t stop anyone else.

 So of course he has to say something to her, something like, “I remember you, Louise Berriman, from a few years ago now it must be.”
 And he might not say it to make her blush, but damn does she turn pink.
-The kids hanging back behind her look a lot more interested in her than they maybe ever have.
+The kids hanging behind her look a lot more interested in her suddenly.

 “Hello,” Louise says, but she doesn’t look him in the eye, and that’s unusual for her.
 The woman loves confrontation, particularly in the name of the Lord.
 And I promise you we’ll all be eyeballing her Jeremy for similarities to our local legend when the boy comes back from Michigan State for Thanksgiving.
 But for now, we want to know about the girl tied up at the edge of Dogman’s woods.

 “What’s this about a girl?” someone asks.
 Maybe it’s you, since you’re not really much more than a girl yourself.
 Oh say twenty-three, which is older and younger than you think it is.
 Or maybe it’s Albie Flockett, the postman just coming in to deliver the bills to the counter and be rewarded with a stiff drink before he goes back into the July sun.
 Doesn’t matter.
 We’re all thinking it.
 What about the girl?